Complementary and Alternative Therapies

 Who uses natural remedies for asthma?

-A recent survey showed that one-third of US adults used a complementary therapy in the past year.2 About 20% to 30% of adults with asthma use complementary therapies.3 The frequency might be even higher in children.
+A recent survey showed that one-third of US adults used a complementary therapy in the past year.
+About 20 to 30 percent of adults with asthma use complementary therapies.
+The frequency might be even higher in children.2,3

-One study showed that people who use complementary therapies tend to be younger and female.3 They have lower income and higher education.
-This study also showed that people with severe asthma are more likely to use complementary therapies.3 Research suggests that there is a link between using complementary therapy and having more days of poor health.
+One study showed that people who use complementary therapies tend to be younger and female.
+They have lower income and higher education.
+This study also showed that people with severe asthma are more likely to use complementary therapies.
 One explanation is that people decide to use complementary therapy because mainstream treatments are not improving their quality of life enough.
-Most people say they are very satisfied with their alternative therapies.
+Most people say they are very satisfied with their alternative therapies.3